-SCIE's National Co-production Week was the first event of its kind.
-It celebrated the benefits of co-production, shared good practice and highlighted the contribution of people who use services and carers to developing better public services.
+National Co-production Week was back for an eighth year in July 2023.
+It celebrated the benefits of co-production, shared good practice and promoted the contribution of people who use services and carers in developing better public services.

 SCIE has a long history of being at the forefront of co-production.
 To find out more about SCIE’s work around co-production see: